 IPSAS 33 The First Time Adoption of Accrual Basis International Public Sector Accounting Standards

-In addition, the IPSASB has published three Recommended Practice Guidelines as well as an Introduction to Recommended Practice Guidelines.
-RPGs are announcements that outline best practises for creating non-financial statement’s general purpose financial reports (GPFRs).
+Additionally, the IPSASB has published three Recommended Practice Guidelines, as well as an Introduction to the Recommended Practice Guidelines.
+RPGs are announcements that outline best practices for creating general-purpose financial reports (GPFRs) for non-financial statements.
 RPGs, unlike IPSAS, do not impose requirements.
 RPGs are now used for all GPFR declarations that aren’t financial statements.
 The level of assurance (if any) to which information should be submitted is not specified in RPGs.
 So far, the following RPGs have been released:

 The Applicability of IPSAS

-It applies to national, regional, state/provincial, and municipal governments’ general purpose financial reports.
+It applies to the general-purpose financial reports of national, regional, state/provincial, and municipal governments.

 Public Sector Entities’ Uses of General-Purpose Financial Statements

-Most public-sector organisations exist to provide services to the public rather than to make money and provide a return on investment to investors.
-As a result, financial condition, financial performance, and cash flows alone are insufficient to completely assess such companies’ performance.
+Most public-sector organisations exist to provide services to the public, rather than to generate profits and return on investment for investors.
+As a result, financial condition, financial performance, and cash flows alone are insufficient to assess the performance of such companies thoroughly.
 Users can utilise the general-purpose financial reports (GPFRs) to get information for accountability and decision-making.
 They give knowledge on topics such as:

 – Resources accessible to the entity for future spending, as well as any limits or conditions that may apply;